Updated: May 2017

 We all have some electronic stuff, technology, gadgets, and apps we use in our travels.
 I figured I’d share mine here.

 The things I use are pretty basic and not the latest technology.
-I’m pretty frugal and I’m a minimalist.
-I only take what I need and I like things small.
+I’m pretty frugal so most of my tech stuff is 1-2 versions behind the latest technology.
+I’m also a minimalist and only take what I need and I like things small.
 So here’s a current list of some of my RV technology stuff that I use when I travel.
-Its always changing.
+It’s always changing.
 I show some links to items so you can explore them, if you want.

 I purchased all of these products and was not compensated in any form for using them or listing them here.
 I participate in the Amazon Associates Affiliate Marketing Program.
 If you use these links to buy a product from Amazon then I earn a commission.
 I make no warranties or claims as to how well this stuff works, just that it works for me.

 I currently travel with four cameras and each has a different purpose.
 I use a dash cam to easily record video while driving.
 The camera is a Panorama G (GPS) DashCam Video Recorder.
 Its a small camera that attaches to the windshield with a suction mount.
 It records HD 1080p video to an SD card.
 A 32GB card can hold 4.5 hrs of video.
 Its very easy to use and great for capturing those situations while driving when you wish you had a camera.
 Here’s an article that I wrote about using it – How to Use a Dashcam.